 What should constitute a museum collection in the 22nd century?
 How can human material production be best displayed, interpreted, or understood?
 The Field Museum has embarked on Contemporary Urban Collections: Material Ethnography of City Life, a new initiative to answer these questions.

-Today--and for the forseeable future--the majority of the world's people live in urban regions.
+Today--and for the foreseeable future--the majority of the world's people live in urban regions.
 The Field Museum's anthropology collections contain the world's heritage, but there is a gap in the representation of urban life, particularly from the mid-20th century forward.
 Archaeological collections primarily focus on city-states, including Mesopotamia and the ancient Americas, and ethnological collections concentrate on art and objects of indigenous peoples of the late 19th or early 20th centuries.
 To bring The Field Museum's collection into the future, we are partnering with DePaul University's Department of Anthropology, and others, to collect and document anthropologically the material components of our present urban life.

 This project falls into three phases: